petersoapes/Resume/apeterson_resume.md

 ## Poster Presentations {#poster_pres}

 1.	 **Peterson, A. L.** and B. Payseur.
 The Evolution of Sexual Dimorphism of Recombination Rate in House Mice, GSA PEQG.
 July 2016.
 Orlando FL.
+[Link to Poster] (https://drive.google.com/file/d/1YuiikSHnAQtTsOqJHMpq7MtDgPaDAMwA/view?usp=sharing)

 2.  **Peterson, A. L.**, B. Payseur.
 The Evolution of Sexual Dimorphism of Recombination Rates in House Mice”, MidWest Popgen conference.
 2015.
 Ann Arbor, MI.
 [Link to Poster] ()